bejaneps/bitburst-assessment-task/README.md

 # Tests & Behcmarks

-**NOTE:** to run tests and benchmarks Docker must be installed on system, because each test and benchmark is run in isolation using [ory/dockertest]("https://github.com/ory/dockertest") package
+**NOTE:** to run tests and benchmarks for database, Docker must be installed on system, because each test and benchmark is run in isolation using [ory/dockertest]("https://github.com/ory/dockertest") package

 To run the tests run **go** command:
 ```bash